AirQualityGermany/AirQuality-project-2018_2019-F.I.R-and-Geotab-GmbH/README.md

   - set a unique hostname
   - set up the WLAN network
   - set the correct time zone and WiFi country
-  - configure the necessary interfaces (SSH is already enabled, I2C needs to be turned on, shell output on the Serial interface needs to be *disabled*)
+  - configure the necessary interfaces (SSH is already enabled, I2C needs to be turned on, shell output on the Serial interface needs to be *disabled*, but the Serial interface should be kept enabled)
   - expand the file system
 7. If you're done with the configuration, restart the Pi with **sudo reboot now**.
 Check if all the changes are correct, then shut down it with **sudo shutdown now**, and remove the power cable.